 Contrary to popular belief, torrenting refers to a technology rather than something inherently illegal.
 Yet, it’s also true that many people use torrents to download copyrighted TV series or music albums.

 However, even if you’re only downloading abandonware, Linux ISOs, and movies that are in the public domain, you’re not immune to trouble.
-And if you’re torrenting something you shouldn’t be, you should definitely always use a VPN, and thus we’ll give you a short list of the Best VPNs for torrenting.
+And if you’re torrenting something you shouldn’t be, you should definitely always use a virtual private network (VPN), and thus we’ll give you a short list of the Best VPNs for torrenting.

-- NordVPN – best VPN for safe torrent downloads
+- NordVPN – best VPN for torrenting, overall

-- Surfshark – the cheapest VPN for torrenting
+- Surfshark – great low-cost VPN for torrenting

-- ExpressVPN – best for fast torrent downloads
+- ExpressVPN – excellent VPN for fast torrent downloads

 - Private Internet Access – the most customizable VPN for torrenting